 The music group’s name is a harmonious combination of text and symbolic signs.
 The uppercase letters “THE” are done elegantly and stylistically resemble modern cursive.

 The second part is uppercase, with geometric typography and wide elements that resonate with the image of doors.
 They are best seen in the legs of “d” and “r,” depicted as tall rectangles.
 The two “o”s are like the caps of screws typically used to fasten doors.
-This font is reminiscent of Densmore: it also consists of fragmentary elements not connected to each other.
+This font is reminiscent of Densmore: it also consists of disconnected, fragmentary elements.

 Thanks to the monochromatic palette, the logo looks stylish and potent.
 Traditionally, it features black, white, and olive colors.
-And thanks to a balanced selection of colors, the musicians’ logo still looks modern.
+And thanks to a balanced color palette, the musicians’ logo still looks modern.

 FAQ